grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "That watertight bulkhead did not seem like the kind of thing that was opened and closed at the drop of a fuckin' hat," said Shakes.
 "I suspect it delayed that Authority sub leaving by a couple of hours, all told.
 I'm not sure I could have gotten the _Gnat_ away --- presumably unnoticed --- without that bit of fuckin' luck."

-"Which brings up another thing I wanted to ask you about Captain Shakes," said Hemi, "that boat of yours certainly is... loud now."
+"Which brings up another thing I wanted to ask you about, Captain Shakes," said Hemi.
+"That boat of yours is now certainly...loud."

 "Fuck yeah!
 I told you I put in a new exhaust.
 Straight pipe.
 Wedged it right up against the hull so the sound goes direct out into the fuckin' water.
 I also tuned it for power and made some adjustments to the gearbox.
 The _Gnat's_ diesel now puts out far more torque than just about any other boat of its fuckin' size, I'd say.
 And that torque is converted to unbelievably fast prop speeds."